gjacobs314/HackQ/README.md

 - Run a pod install to make sure everything is up to date
 - Run the project... if you start it before the game is live, it won't connect because the socket url isn't available, so once the game is live, click the "HackQ" label at the top of the window (or you can just wait until the countdown starts to launch it)

-## Some credentials to use for headers for the WebSocket:
+## Some info to use for authorization for the WebSocket:
 - Bearer Token: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VySWQiOjEwMDk4MDUzLCJ1c2VybmFtZSI6IjEyMzQ1Njc4OTEwMTEiLCJhdmF0YXJVcmwiOiJzMzovL2h5cGVzcGFjZS1xdWl6L2RlZmF1bHRfYXZhdGFycy9VbnRpdGxlZC0xXzAwMDRfZ29sZC5wbmciLCJ0b2tlbiI6bnVsbCwicm9sZXMiOltdLCJjbGllbnQiOiIiLCJndWVzdElkIjpudWxsLCJ2IjoxLCJpYXQiOjE1MTk1MTE5NTksImV4cCI6MTUyNzI4Nzk1OSwiaXNzIjoiaHlwZXF1aXovMSJ9.AoMWU1tj7w0KXYcrm0a8UwxjA0g_xuPehOAAMlPnWNY
 - User ID: 10098053